Francisco del Rosario Sánchez: 1853–1859: Alignment with Báez, second exile and Cibaeño Revolution

 On July 7, 1857, Báez faced an uprising Santiago due to the issue of a large quantity of paper money that was used to purchase tobacco crop.
 This action gave an uneasy feeling to politicians in the Cibao, who felt that the government did not satisfy their interests.
 Over the next few days, nearly the entire nation adhered to the provisional government led by José Desiderio Valverde.
 But despite this, the troops were unable to attack the city.

 Fortunately for Santana, this allowed him to regain his political status and even gave him the leadership that surrounded Santo Domingo, still recognizing Santana's military capacity.
 The siege on the city carried on for nearly a year, though Santana refrain launching a counterstrike; a large portion of the city's population were in favor, of which included Sánchez, and Cabral.
-Both men were placed as the city's head of defense, where each launched their own offensive methods that took them to Majorra a few days after the outbreak of the Cibaeno Revolution.
+Both men were placed as the city's head of defense, where each launched their own offensive methods that took them to Majorra a few days after the outbreak of the Cibaeño Revolution.
 He would later resign from his position and, as agreed by ability parties, he would be allowed to remain in the country without persecution.
 He continued his life as a lawyer, away from political affairs.

+On April 28, 1859, he was suspended for one month by the court "due to alleged lack of reverence and other misdeeds committed against the judiciary."
+He was later rehabilitated on May 16 by the Supreme Court of Justice.
+One of the most significant events of his career took place on August 12, 1859, in a high-profile case involving a charge of adultery against Víctor George, an artillery captain with the rank of lieutenant colonel.
+A month earlier, on July 4, George had returned home to find his wife in the arms of another man, and in a jealous rage, he fired his pistol at the pair.
+His wife later died of her injuries, while her lover was injured but survived.
+Sánchez assumed George's defense, displaying his skills as a lawyer, and finished his closing argument with the following words:

+The case ended with George's acquittal, and Sánchez was carried out of the court on the shoulders of the excited audience.
+(Upon learning of the Sánchez expedition in the south, Victor George left on foot to take part in the struggle in a gesture of gratitude, but was killed near the city of Azua by Pedro Santana's supporters).